Kanjirito/simple-manga-downloader/README.md

 ## General info

 The default manga download directory is `~/Manga` this can be changed in the config file or in the command.
-The config directory is `~/.config/SMD`, you can specify a different config to be used like this:
+The config directory is `$XDG_CONFIG_HOME/SMD` (`~/.config/SMD` if variable not set), you can specify a different config to be used like this:

 ```
 SMD -c "path/to/config" mode arguments